 4 Unforgettable Cheltenham Festival Betting Gambles

-Given the strength of the Cheltenham betting ring each March, and the importance of the Festival for the off-course betting industry too, the meeting has always had a reputation as the cradle of the old-fashioned betting coup.
+Given the abundance of the Cheltenham offers each March, and the importance of the Festival for the off-course betting industry too, the meeting has always had a reputation as the cradle of the old-fashioned betting coup.

 But there are a variety of ways in which the bookmakers can find themselves skewered, or occasionally, let off the hook.

-Some of these Cheltenham gambles have been spread across the betting and horse racing industries, often as affairs carefully orchestrated by shrewd connections.
+Some of these Cheltenham gambles lead to huge losses for UK bookmakers, as the gambles were often carefully orchestrated by shrewd connections.

 Some of the biggest plunges have been very private affairs, where intrepid backer and fearless layer clash, but just as often, the public latches on to a well-hyped runner, or runners, and the liabilities spiral.